United States President, Barack Obama delivered his final State of the Union address on Tuesday, January 12.

 The solution, he said, is to encourage countries to “pull their own weight.”
 It’s not a bad idea – to provide these kinds of help, to be diplomatic and to cooperate with the peoples and countries around the world.
 In crisis situations, this would involve teaching those in other countries to rebuild themselves, providing the skills and the tools to do so.
 After all, this is what the Allied Powers did in Germany and Japan following World War II.

-While the President did not use these specific examples, he mentioned other examples and cases where such an approach has been successful: helping Syrian local agencies fight the Islamic State or ISIS, convincing Iran to rollback it’s nuclear program, opening relations with Cuba, and “stopping the spread of Ebola in West Africa.”
+While the President did not use these specific examples, he mentioned other examples and cases where such an approach has been successful: helping Syrian local agencies fight the Islamic State or ISIS, convincing Iran to roll back it’s a nuclear program, opening relations with Cuba, and “stopping the spread of Ebola in West Africa.”

 The reference to Ebola in West Africa was an interesting statement for the President to make.